-Construction Management Education Instructor

-Otter Creek Correctional Center Highway 306, Wheelwright, KY 41669 606-452-9703
+Otter Creek Correctional Center Correctional Center Highway 306, Wheelwright, KY 41669 606-452-9703

 Qualifications

-Completion of NCCER's Master Trainer Instructor Certification Training Program (MTICTP) or Instructor Certification Training Program (ICTP) class.
+Completion of NCCER's Master

+Trainer Instructor Certification

+Training Program (MTICTP) or

+Instructor Certification Training

+Program (ICTP) class.

 Verification and authorization by the ATS.

-Five years of verifiable experience in the area of instruction as outlined below:
+Five years of verifiable experie in the area of instruction as outlined below:

-- Safety - Human Relations

-- Resource Control

-- Estimating

-- Scheduling

-- Planning - Cost Awareness and Controls
+- ness and Controls

 apply online at ccajob.com

+CENTER FOR AUTISM

 We are expanding!!!
 Come Grow With Us!!

-Highlands Center for Autism in Prestonsburg Ky, is a new, year-round, private day-school for children diagnosed with an autism spectrum disorder and is currently recruiting for a Classroom Behavior Therapist Full-Time The ideal candidate will be responsible for implementing the organizational and the departmental mission, vision, and goals.
-Under the supervision of the Center Director, the Classroom Behavior Therapist (CBT) implements specific curricula designed to work toward each child's Individual Education Plan goals; monitors individual and group programs and provides day-to-day student instruction and supervision through the principles of applied behavioral analysis.
-The CBT is responsible for the student's daily safety, schedule and progress as well as their own professional growth.
-A Bachelor's Degree in one of the following disciplines: special education, education, speech, psychology, or related field.
-Previous experience working with children with autism, Teaching Certificate and/or Board Certified in Behavior Analysis preferred.
-Ability to work independently, self motivation, enthusiasm and patience with the students are required.
-Performs other duties as assigned. - Nine (9) Paid Holidays Medical/Dental Insurance - 401k Retirement Plan Life Insurance - Interested applicants may apply to the Human Resources Department Highlands Regional Medical Center 5000 Kentucky Route 321, Prestonsburg KY 41653 E-mail: tclark@hrmc.org Highlands is an equal opportunity employer.
-(606) 886-7531 • Fax (606) 886-7534
+Highlands Center for Autism in Prestonsburg Ky, is a new, year-round, private day-school for children diagnosed with an autism spectrum disorder and is currently recruiting for a autism spectrum disorder and is currently recruiting for a Classroom Behavior Therapist Full-Time The ideal candidate will be responsible for implementing the organization and the departmental mission, vision, and goals.
+Under the supervision of the Center Director, the Classroom Behavior Therapist (CBT) implements specific curricula designed to work toward each child's Individual clusterior can goals; monitors individual and group programs and provides didy-to-dat student instruction and supervision through the principal ordapied designed to work toward each child's Individual contribution and the control of the control of the students didy to-dat student instruction and supervision through the principal ordapied designed the control of the control of the students ordapied designed the control of the control

+- \ Nine (9) Paid Holidays

+\ Medical/Dental Insurance

+\ 401k Retirement Plan

+\ Life Insurance

+Interested applicants may apply to the Human Resources Department Highlands Regional Medical Center 5000 Kentucky Route 321, Prestonaburg KY (506) 886-7531 + Fax (606) 886-7534 E-mail: telark@hrmc.org